 Elinor Sloan is Professor of International Relations in the Department of Political Science at Carleton University, Ottawa, where she specializes in Canadian and United States security and defence policy.
 A graduate of the Royal Military College of Canada, she holds a PhD from the Fletcher School of Law and Diplomacy at Tufts University in Boston.
 Prior to joining academia, she was a strategic analyst in Canada’s National Defence Headquarters, and prior to that a logistics officer in the Canadian Armed Forces regular force.

-Dr. Sloan's research interests include: the defence policies and military capabilities of Canada, the United States, major NATO allies, Australia and China; homeland security and defence, NORAD, space and ballistic missile defence, and the Arctic; and, contemporary strategic thought.
+Professor Sloan is author of seven books on security, defence, and military strategy, including two second editions, as well of numerous articles and op eds.
+Her research interests include: the defence policies and military capabilities of Canada, the United States, major NATO allies, Australia, Russia, and China; homeland security and defence; NORAD, space ballistic missile defence, and the Arctic; and defence procurement and shipbuilding.

 Prof Sloan is working on a book manuscript on Canada’s international security policy and is pursuing SSHRC funded research on the national shipbuilding strategies of Canada, Australia and Britain.